marv0/marv0.github.io/pages/about.md

 Hello, world!
 I am Marvin Ogot and I’m an entrepreneur and software engineer.

-I started this blog as a part of my efforts to track my learning progress while sharing knowledge and my experiences on this journey.
+I started this blog to keep track of my learning progress and share relevant information about my journey as an entrepreneur.
+As a software engineer, I'm passionate about various technologies, not just limited to software.
+Interestingly enough, a large percentage of technologies today rely on software.
+I also plan to write about entrepreneurship and personal development topics.
 If you have the slightest interest in building and delivering great products and services, then this blog is for you!
-I'll be thrilled to share my journey and insights with you.

 ### Professional Experience